 “I hadn’t anticipated the events leading to this night, Augustus,” said Vampire Thyme.
 “For that, I apologize.
 Still, we must deal with the hand dealt.”

 It took a moment for the words to sink in, and even then Augustus fought to respond.
 He tore his gaze away from those terrible eyes and looked down at the body.
 “I want my son,” he demanded.

 “The child is as much my son as he is yours, Augustus.
 Samuel is the result of years of careful selection.”

 “Breeding?”
 Augustus didn’t want to believe it, but it made sense.
-Susan had been delivered to him, an arranged marriage by dark deals and social manipulation.
+Susan had been delivered to him in an arranged marriage.
+Had it been dark deals and social manipulation?

 “Augustus,” said Vampire Thyme.
 His voice took on a deliberate, careful tone.
 “Have you ever asked yourself why you, like your father, are the custodian of death?
 It’s in your blood, my son.”